 But the money for e-government is already appropriated in agencies’ allocation for administrative expenses, said Karen Evans, the Office of Management and Budget’s administrator for e-government and IT.
 “We’re not saying take money that isn’t for [e-government] and use it on something else,” she said.

-OMB notifies agencies of their expected e-government contributions for the next fiscal year months in advance of the annual September deadline for agencies to submit budget requests.
-Agencies should build that into their administrative budgets, government officials said.
+OMB notifies agencies of their expected e-government contributions for the next fiscal year months in advance of the annual September deadline for agencies to submit budget requests so that agencies can build that into their administrative budget, the government official said.

-But e-government faces opposition not only from Congress but also within the federal government.
-Commerce has contributed mostly reluctantly to e-government and often late in the fiscal year, the government official added.
+But e-government faces opposition not only from Congress, but also from within the federal government.
+Commerce has contributed mostly reluctantly to e-government and often late in the fiscal year, the official added.

 At the beginning of fiscal 2005, Commerce planned to contribute only $1.9 million to e-government, Walton said.
 But in March, six months into the fiscal year, the department decided to “participate to the full amount we did and pay our fair share,” he added.

-As a result, included in the $3.4 million notification of intent to spend e-government money was a request to reprogram funds Congress had appropriated for the National Marine Fisheries Service.
-Shifting funds from accounts within agencies' budgets requires congressional approval.
-The Senate committee turned down Commerce's request to use the service's money.
+As a result, included in the $3.4 million notification of intent to spend e-government money was a request to reprogram funds Congress had appropriated for the National Oceanic and Atmospheric Association’s National Marine Fisheries Service.
+Shifting funds from accounts within agencies’ budgets requires congressional approval.
+The Senate committee turned down Commerce’s request to use the service’s money.